phattarachai/line-notify/README.md

 php artisan vendor:publish --provider="Phattarachai\LineNotify\LineNotifyServiceProvider"
 ```

-Now you have a `config/line-notify.php` config file, where you can set the access token for your application.
-You can
-get an access token for your application from [Line Notify API](https://notify-bot.line.me/my/)

-After published a configuration file to your `config/line-notify.php`.
-You can set an variable to your .env or set it in
-you config file.
+You can set the token in this file.

 ```php
 // File: /config/line-notify.php